DnDBeyond/front-end-developer-challenge/README.md

 - Code organisation and maintainability
 - If a JS framework is used, are that libraries best practices followed
 - Any novel, or additional features beyond the given scope
 - You may utilize SCSS/LESS/CSS Modules/CSS-in-JS to create necessary styles, but please avoid utilizing any frameworks or libraries that are already styled.
+(You may utilize a reset or normalize file if you would like)

 ## Rune Mastery Loadout Talent Calculator 9000
 Players of TitanStar Legends can spend talent points that they’ve collected on runes within a tree.
 We need to write a js application that simulates the rune tree within the game so players can replicate their in-game loadouts to share with the TitanStar Legends community.